1/8 Ski lifts/ropeways Zugspitze

-The ski area on the Zugspitze is accessible via two modern 6-seater chairlifts with weather protection hoods as well as several drag lifts.
+The ski area on the Zugspitze is served by two modern 6-seater chairlifts with weather protection hoods as well as two drag lifts.
+The Schneefernerkopf drag lifts are out of operation.

-The ascent to the Zugspitze from Germany is usually made with the fast, comfortable, and scenic Seilbahn Zugspitze.
-It starts at the Eibsee near Grainau.
+Access to the Zugspitze from Germany is usually via the fast, comfortable, and scenic Zugspitze cable car, which starts at Eibsee near Grainau.
 From Ehrwald in Austria, you can also reach the summit with the Tiroler Zugspitzbahn.
 On Germany’s highest mountain, the 360° panorama impresses with views of over 400 peaks in 4 countries.
-From the summit, you take the Gletscherbahn down about 200 vertical meters to the ski area on the Zugspitzplatt.
+From the summit, the Gletscherbahn takes you about 200 vertical meters down to the ski area at Zugspitzplatt.

-Alternatively, you can ascend with the cogwheel train.
+An alternative ascent is possible with the cogwheel train.
 The Bayerische Zugspitzbahn starts in Garmisch-Partenkirchen and takes 75 minutes to reach the Zugspitzplatt.
-Stops along the route are Hausberg, Kreuzeck-/Alpspitzbahn, Hammersbach, Grainau, and Eibsee.
+Stops along the route include Hausberg, Kreuzeck-/Alpspitzbahn, Hammersbach, Grainau, and Eibsee.

-The Seilbahn Zugspitze is a cable car of superlatives and broke three world records when it opened in 2017: with a 127-meter-high support, the world’s highest cable car support; the world’s greatest overall height difference in one section at 1,945 meters; and the world’s longest free span at 3,213 meters.
+The Zugspitze cable car is a record-breaking lift and set three world records when it opened in 2017: the world’s highest cable car support at 127 meters, the greatest overall height difference in one section at 1,945 meters, and the world’s longest free span at 3,213 meters.

 Number of ski lifts |